 - Dealing With Utility Providers is an option relatively few people pursue.
 When the storm is over and large areas around you are impacted, you can ask for concessions with the utility companies and phone providers.
 In my case, I asked for assistance from both Dish TV and Verizon after Hurricane Michael.
 As a result of my efforts, Dish gave me 2 weeks of credit on my next bill.
 Verizon gave me 3 months of free service starting with my next billing cycle and 30% off the first bill coming due.

 - Mortgage Company Forbearance Options can be a big help.
 When Hurricane Irma hit in 2017, my mortgage company offered me 3 months of forbearance, which I accepted.
 This meant that I did not have to pay a monthly mortgage payment during that time and no penalties were enforced.
 I could have requested the same for Hurricane Michael, but I chose not to.
 The option does give you a chance to buy some time to get things back in order.
 You then have different methods available to help you get payments up to date at a later date.

 - A Hotel Bill can break the bank if the stay is long term, so to speak. $80 to $120 per night means $3,600 per month.
 You usually have to front the money before you are reimbursed by an insurance company, if you are even covered for that expense at all.

-- Credit Card Systems may be down which eliminates the possibility of using them when they are needed most.
+- Credit and Bank Card Online System Access may be down which eliminates the possibility of using them when they are needed most.
 As an alternative, you will need some ready cash to get you through.

 Even though I am no expert on saving money, I am a survivor.
 I have offered tips on what I have experienced and what you can do yourself to get through it all.
 If any of this advice has helped you, please let me know.
 And if you have other ideas on ways to budget your money throughout a catastrophic ordeal, I would love to share them with my readers.